 Also, unlike 401(k) plans, increases and decreases in the actual value of the plan’s investments are the responsibility of the employer and do not directly impact the benefit amounts promised to participants.
 Hence, a well diversified and planned investment strategy is important for cash balance plans.

 Although cryptocurrency investments are volatile and risky, gaining exposure to an emerging asset class that has seen tremendous growth over the last several years is an exciting opportunity for many retirement account investors.
-IRA Financial and Pension Investors is excited to offer its clients the opportunity to combine cryptocurrency investments via the Gemini exchange with equity and fixed income investments in a cash balance or defined benefit plan.
+IRA Financial and Pension Investors is excited to offer its clients the opportunity to combine cryptocurrency investments via an exchange with equity and fixed income investments in a cash balance or defined benefit plan.